 A multidisciplinary database providing thousands of full-text sources.
 This is one of the best databases for academic journals for benchmarks and other scholarly research projects.
-IMPORTANT: CLICK "SELECT ALL" AT THE TOP OF THE SCREEN BEFORE CLICKING "CONTINUE."
-MLA Citations in all EBSCO databases are in the updated MLA8 format.
+Note: all our databases provide MLA 8 citations for you, but make sure you check them to make sure there are no mistakes!

 An EBSCO database featuring reliable information on life sciences, physical sciences, math, and technology, including over 200 science periodicals, 275,000 images, 2,900 biographies, and 500 science videos.
 Great place to research for the Change Project and for Science classes at all levels.

 An EBSCO database for both American history (both U.S. and Gov. classes) and world history.
 Includes 640,000 articles from peer-reviewed academic journals, 74,000 primary source documents, 81,000 biographies, 2,000 full-text reference books, encyclopedias and non-fiction books, and 44,000 images and over 80 hours of video.

 An EBSCO database about authors and literature, containing biographical information on authors, full text of classic works, and analysis of various works, literary movements, and genres.